rundeckpro/training-service-oriented/README.md

 deployed to their own nodes, though physically they share a common host.

+The example also includes a simple example
+"Remote Script Node Step" plugin.
+The plugin executes python script on remote nodes.

 ## Requirements

 * Vagrant installed to run the VMs